PackagePages/LaravelPackage.com/docs/14-notifications.md

 }
 ```

-... and then add the `notifications.channels` sub-array entries to your configuration stub file (see Chapter 7).
+Finally, add the `notifications.channels` sub-array entries to your configuration stub file (see the [Package Configuration](https://laravelpackage.com/07-configuration-files.html) section).